eksiir/dollar-amount-to-string/README.md

-# DollarAmountToString
+# Convert Numerical Dollar Amount to English Words

-Convert a positive integer number to its English text equivalent.
+Convert a positive integer number to its equivalent English words.

-The output should be unspaced and CamelCased.
+The output is unspaced and CamelCased.
 Assume that the numbers are < 1000000000 (1 billion).
 In case of ambiguities e.g. 2200 which can be
 <strong>TwoThousandTwoHundredDollars</strong> or <strong>TwentyTwoHundredDollars</strong>,
 always choose the representation with the larger base i.e. TwoThousandTwoHundredDollars